Singapore by MRT: The East West Line, Tanjong Pagar to Pasir Ris

 … to St. Andrew’s Cathedral …

-…to the Asian Civilizations Museum, the Victoria Theater and Concert Hall, the Arts House, and the Singapore Cricket Club (those are the older, shorter buildings in the foreground, with the skyscrapers of downtown just beyond):
+…to the Victoria Theater and Concert Hall and Singapore Cricket Club (those are the older, shorter buildings in the foreground, with the skyscrapers of downtown just beyond):

 And you can, of course, walk from here to the Raffles Hotel!